visinf/fast-axiomatic-attribution/README.md

 ```

-## Reproducing Experiments from Sec 4.1, Sec 4.2, and Sec 4.4. (imagenet)
+## Reproducing Results from Experiments in Sec 4.1, Sec 4.2, and Sec 4.4. (imagenet)

 ### Prerequisites